 Everyone already knows Eli Manning makes up an important portion of the NFL's First Family, but what about the family he started?
 Let's meet his wife and four children.

-Who Is Eli Manning’s Wife Abby McGrew?
+Eli Manning's Wife Abby McGrew

 In 2009, the couple donated such a sizable amount to New York City's St. Vincent Hospital's birthing center that it was renamed the "Eli & Abby Manning Birthing Center."
 Eli and Abby also pledged $1 million to the Children's of Mississippi $100 million campaign in 2016.
 Eli himself in 2007 helped raise $2.5 million for the construction of "The Eli Manning Children's Clinics" at the University of Mississippi Medical Center's children's hospital.